 “I want to be known for chasing my dreams with my morals intact,” explains Rodriguez.
 “There will always be someone sexier, prettier and funnier, but I want to defy stereotypes.
 You don’t have to be a cookie-cutter Latina to be successful.”

 And there’s little doubt that this “It” girl will be anything other than wildly successful.
-After all, she has a talent development with ABC (“We haven’t found a TV show for me to do yet, but I know I want to play a character that’s super fierce and independent,” Rodriguez says), owns her very own production company (which she hopes to use as a launch pad for more mainstream projects) and has big plans to showcase her voice.
+After all, she has a talent development deal with ABC (“We haven’t found a TV show for me to do yet, but I know I want to play a character that’s super fierce and independent,” Rodriguez says), owns her very own production company (which she hopes to use as a launch pad for more mainstream projects) and has big plans to showcase her voice.

 But with so much going on, does she ever feel distracted?
 Never, confesses the Chicago native.